 All this was going on as 2017 tax forms were rolling off the printing presses and being posted online.
 The Internal Revenue Service had to try to peer into the future to get them just right.
 Without a crystal ball, the IRS did the best it could.
-You might have found one or two oddities and glitches on your tax forms as you prepared your 2017 taxes, but a lot of them have been straightened out as of 2019 if you should find yourself in the position of having to file a previous year's return.
+You might have found one or two oddities and glitches on your tax forms as you prepared your 2017 taxes, but that's all been straightened out as of 2021 if you should find yourself in the position of having to file or amend a previous year's return.

 Line 34 of Form 1040—The Tuition and Fees Deduction

 Depending on when your 1040 was printed, you might find the somewhat ominous phrase “Reserved for future use” here.
 Line 34 is the above-the-line adjustment to income for the tuition and fees deduction that expired at the end of 2016.

 The IRS thought that maybe, just maybe, all those tax negotiations going on in Congress in November and December would renew this deduction for at least one more year.
 That didn’t happen—at least not under the Tax Cuts and Jobs Act.
 “Reserved for future use” simply means that this is where the tuition and fees deduction would appear if Congress resuscitated it.